 Now we finally reach the fun part, the practice of the daily conversations.
 These phrases are used to get to know new people, and break the ice.

 I hope you enjoyed this lesson about the nouns in Samoan.
-If you have any question about this lesson please contact me here.
+Please check out our main menu here for more lessons: homepage.
 Now check the next lesson below.